 Don’t discount the power of networking.
 Most cities have networking groups you can attend to meet other people, so that can also be a great way to expand your options.
 Remember that you can have someone related to you on your board, but it cannot be the majority of people on your board.

 Your first board likely won’t be flawless, but recruiting dependable, honest people who care about your nonprofit’s mission is the most important piece.
 Once you have your first board selected, reach out to us to get your nonprofit started legally.
+Or, continue your research by reviewing our free resource, Everything You Need to Know to Know About Starting A Nonprofit.

 Recruiting Board Members for Existing Nonprofit Organizations